 Oxycodone Addiction Treatment

-According to the National Institute on Drug Abuse, medications and behavioral therapies are often used together to treat prescription opioid addiction.
-Methadone, buprenorphine, and naltrexone have all been proven to be effective for the treatment of this issue, and depending on your needs, one is likely to be more beneficial for you.
+Medications and behavioral therapies are often used together to treat prescription opioid addiction.
+Methadone, buprenorphine, and naltrexone have all been proven to be effective for the treatment of this issue and depending on your needs, one is likely to be more beneficial for you.
 Behavioral treatments like group therapy and cognitive-behavioral therapy can help you change the way you view your substance abuse as well as prepare for life without oxycodone.

 Seek Treatment Today